 e-charging network ranking

-Müller: "The power grid plays a key role in the success of e-mobility, but there is a lot of catching up to do here.
-The power grids must now be expanded faster and anticipatory based on future needs.
-As agreed in the coalition committee, this forward-looking expansion of the power grids must now also be anchored in law."
+Müller continued: "The power grid plays a key role in the success of e-mobility, but here too there is a lot of catching up to do.
+The grid is currently not equipped to meet the challenges that come with the energy transition and the market ramp-up of e-mobility.
+It now urgently needs to be expanded more quickly.
+In addition, this must be carried out in a forward-looking manner, i.e. based on future needs.
+As agreed in the coalition committee, this forward-looking expansion must now be anchored in law and implemented quickly."

 The results of the VDA e-charging network ranking